SamuelTallet/sketchup_svg_importer/README.md

 ## History

 **0.6**
-Adds compatibility with Smoove from Sandbox Tools (Samuel Tallet-Sabathé)
+Adds compatibility with Smoove from Sandbox Tools (Samuel Tallet)
 * Includes all dependencies
 * Displays more info in extension manager